Pain That Moves, Changes, or Disappears Is a Nervous System Cue

 Instead of localizing threat, it broadcasts it.

-Research on pain modulation and autonomic nervous system tone shows that when sympathetic activation remains elevated, pain perception becomes less precise and more context-dependent — even in the absence of structural injury.
+Research on pain modulation and autonomic nervous system tone shows that when sympathetic activation remains elevated, pain perception becomes less precise and more context-dependent, even in the absence of structural injury.

-but because the system is prioritizing protection over specificity.
+The result is pain that moves because the system is prioritizing protection over specificity.

 Why Moving Pain is Often Misinterpreted